 It boasts over 100 million students and 2 million teachers.
 In fact, the number of French speakers has tripled since 1945.

 French is still a working language of the UN and the EU as well as numerous other international organizations including the International Labor Organization, Amnesty International, Doctors Without Borders, and the Red Cross.

 Out of all the countries in the world, France is the most visited, boasting over 75 million tourists every year.
-And their culture is far reaching: French films are produced at the second highest rate in the world, and in Canada, films from Quebec frequently outsell Hollywood blockbusters at the box office.
+And their culture is far-reaching: French films are produced at the second-highest rate in the world, and in Canada, films from Quebec frequently outsell Hollywood blockbusters at the box office.

+French-speaking scientists and technicians are responsible for some of the biggest technological advancements the world has seen.
 They are responsible for such inventions as the hot air balloon, cinema, Velcro, and smart cards, to name only a few.
 Furthermore, Areva, headquartered in Paris, is the world’s largest civil nuclear energy company.

 Until the 1800s, French was a language that was more widely spoken in Holland and Germany than it was in some parts of France.

 In 1635, the French Academy was established, and it was the first organization ever to rule over a language.